FBC SPOKES People

-Pearly Tan is a cyclist who found her beloved Bianchi to be too large for her.
+Pearly Tan is Native Singaporean cyclist who found her beloved Bianchi to be too large for her.
 Everything worked, but she couldn't work the brakes properly and it made riding less fun.

-Today, the investigative journalist is working to get little people on bikes that fit.
+Today, the investigative journalist and corporate content manager is working to get little people on bikes that fit.
 She's not just thinking about children and teens, but everyone with a non-European body type that is finding it hard to fall in love with a bike.